YannikH/LuaValley/readme.md

 - Lua APIs are not object oriented
   - One of the goals of this project is to make modding simpler for users with minimal programming experience
   - Because of this, API functions should take game objects as arguments, instead of adding methods to game object instances.
+- Some basic debugging should be available without using visual studio

 ## Setup